bzminer/bzminer/README.md

 Overclocking from the dashboard goes through the same implementation as the console and the command line, so the three cannot disagree.

+**Start, pause and stop the miner over HTTP** — `POST /api/mining` with `{"action":"start"}`, `"pause"` or `"stop"`.

+- **pause** parks the mining threads and keeps everything else: device memory, the pool connection, the dev-fee clock.
+Starting again picks up the next job with nothing to rebuild.
+It is the same state the `p` hotkey toggles.
+- **stop** tears the session down — threads joined, device memory handed back, pools disconnected — and the rig stays up serving telemetry and this API.
+  Starting from stopped rebuilds it, and costs whatever a cold start costs on that algorithm; a DAG is minutes.
+- `GET /api/mining` reads the state back (`mining` / `paused` / `stopped`).

+Asking for the state a rig is already in is a success, so a farm controller can stop twenty rigs without tracking which were already stopped.
+Share counters and uptime survive both. **There is no password on this** — the same exposure as `/api/oc`, so keep the port bound to localhost unless something in front of it authenticates.

 JSON, for scripting or your own dashboard:

 | endpoint | |